In bid to put LEARNS Act on ballot, petition gatherers face uphill climb

 ADVERTISEMENT

 D.D.
-Horton (left) signs a referendum petition next to Kelly Grappe, a volunteer with Citizens for Arkansas Public Education and Students, at a drive-thru site near Echo Valley Park in Little Rock on Saturday.
+Horton, left, signs the CAPES referendum petition next to volunteer Kelly Grappe at a drive-through site near Echo Valley Park in Little Rock on Saturday, July 22, 2023.
+The Citizens for Arkansas Public Education and Students organization is in the process of gaining enough signatures to resist the implementation of Gov. Sanders' LEARNS Act.
 (Arkansas Democrat-Gazette/Colin Murphey)

 Print Headline: Ballot referendum bid is uphill climb